BrightLab-ANVIL/Practice/README.md

 This practice is written for MacOS.
 To do this practice you need git configured on your computer, and a GitHub account.
 You will also need a good text editor, like Atom.
+It will help if you can get Atom to open from the terminal.

 **Suggested steps**: